awsdocs/amazon-connect-admin-guide/doc_source/claim-phone-number.md

 1. Repeat this process until you have claimed all your required phone numbers\.

-There is a service quota of 10 phone numbers per Amazon Connect instance\.
+There is a service quota for how many phone numbers you can have in each instance\.
+For the default service quota, see [Amazon Connect Service Quotas](amazon-connect-service-limits.md)\.
 If you reach your quota, but want a different phone number, you can release one of previously claimed numbers\.
 You cannot claim the same phone number after releasing it\.

-If you need more than 10 phone numbers, you can request a service quota increase using the [Amazon Connect service quota increase form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-connect)\.
+If you need more phone numbers, you can request a service quota increase using the [Amazon Connect service quota increase form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-connect)\.

 ## Claim a Phone Number in Another Country<a name="another-country"></a>